jcblaisecruz02/Filipino-Text-Benchmarks/README.md

 <img src="assets/banner.png" width="70%">

-Resources and code released in this repository come from the following papers, with more to be added soon:
+Resources and code released in this repository come from the following papers, with more to be added as they are released:
 1. Investigating the True Performance of Transformers in Low-Resource Languages: A Case Study in Automatic Corpus Creation [(Cruz et al., 2020)](https://arxiv.org/abs/2010.11574)
-1. Establishing Baselines for Text Classification in Low-Resource Languages [(Cruz & Cheng, 2020)](https://arxiv.org/abs/2005.02068)
+2. Establishing Baselines for Text Classification in Low-Resource Languages [(Cruz & Cheng, 2020)](https://arxiv.org/abs/2005.02068)
-2. Evaluating Language Model Finetuning Techniques for Low-resource Languages [(Cruz & Cheng, 2019)](https://arxiv.org/abs/1907.00409)
+3. Evaluating Language Model Finetuning Techniques for Low-resource Languages [(Cruz & Cheng, 2019)](https://arxiv.org/abs/1907.00409)

 *This repository is a continuous work in progress!*